StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 If you don't see the Tutorial StackPack, or you see an older version of the StackPack than you uploaded, try refreshing the page.
 {% endhint %}

 You can use the **Upgrade now** button to upgrade the StackPack to the new version.
-StackState will perform the upgrade, but because you have unlocked a template earlier, you will see the following warning:
+Rancher Observability will perform the upgrade, but because you have unlocked a template earlier, you will see the following warning:

 ![](../../.gitbook/assets/v51_stackpack_upgrade_warning.png)